dmx-systems/dmx-linqa/README.md

 ![linqa-empty-workspace.png](docs/linqa-empty-workspace.png)

-"Linqa Administration" is the only workspace existing so far.
-It was setup while Linqa installation.
-"Linqa Administration" is a regular Linqa workspace, just with the particularity that Linqa regards its members as Linqa admins.

 IMPORTANT: don't do real work in Linqa as DMX `admin` user.
 In particular when you're creating further Linqa workspaces, Linqa will not work as expected.
-Login as DMX `admin` user only for 1) a quick trial (and possibly subsequent database wipeout), and 2) as the first step when creating a real collaborative production setup.
+Login as DMX `admin` user only for 1) a quick trial (and possibly subsequent database wipeout), and 2) as the first step when creating a real multi-user production setup.

-## Collaborative production setup
+## Multi-user production setup

-Regarding a collaborative setup Linqa still reflects the original requirements of the [Franco-German Forum for the Future](https://df-zukunftswerk.eu).
+Regarding a multi-user setup Linqa still reflects the original requirements of the [Franco-German Forum for the Future](https://df-zukunftswerk.eu).
 In its current form Linqa is meant to support organization-internal working groups.
 Except the login page the Linqa UI has no public surface.
 In order to access Linqa workspaces users need a Linqa account.
 Linqa workspaces are invitation-only.
 Workspaces and user accounts are created by Linqa administrators.
 For the account/password related workflows Linqa programmatically sends emails to users.

 Once Linqa is installed and minimum configuration is done (see above) these steps need to be done *only once*: